MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/create-work-streams.md

 8. Provide the following information, and then select **Test Operation** to test the connection:

       1. **Organization ID**: Enter your organization ID.
-      2. **Work stream ID**: Enter the ID of your work stream.
-You can get the work stream ID.
+      2. **Work stream ID**: Enter the ID of work stream configured in Dynamics 365.
+You can get this id from URL of the work stream record page.
-      3. **Entity logical name**: Enter the logical name of the CDS entity  that must be routed.
+      3. **Entity logical name**: Enter the logical name of the CDS entity that you choose to be routed.
-      4. **Entity set name**: Enter the entity name of the CDS entity that must be routed.
+      4. **Entity set name**: Enter the set name of the CDS entity that you choose to be routed.
 (Typically, this is a plural form of the logical name.)
-      5. **Record ID**: Use the Dynamics content to select the ID field.
+      5. **Record ID**: Enter the ID of work stream entity configuration record, configured in Dynamics 365.
+You can get this id from URL of the work stream entity configuration record page.
       6. **Relationship name with work stream**: Enter the name of the entity relationship with the work stream.
 You can get this relationship name from **Settings** > **Customizations** > **Entities**.

          ![Connector details](../media/connector-details.png)